VuNguyen123456/Network-Routing-Simulator-Distance-Vector-Link-State-Routing/README.md

 Finally, DVR and LSR will be compared by reporting the number of rounds needed for each algorithm to converge on the same network topologies.
 The implementation must handle file I/O, socket communication, and multithreading, and produce clear debug output along with final routing tables and round counts for both DVR and LSR.

+How to run:
+1. To run Distance Vector Routing: python DVR.py

+2. To run Link State Routing:
+   python LSRNode.py

+Both programs will:
+- Read network topology from network.txt and network2.txt
+- Create threads for each node in the network
+- Exchange routing information until convergence
+- Output the final routing tables
+- Record the number of rounds until convergence in OUTPUT.txt

+Requirements:
+- Python 3.6 or higher

+Notes:
+- Make sure all files are in the same directory
+- The program will automatically run on both network topologies
+- The OUTPUT.txt file will show a comparison of convergence times